Table of contents

 Kuzure kami shiho gatame

-A variation of kami-shiho-gatame in which you position one of your hands over your opponent’s arm, instead of beneath it, and grip the back of his collar.
-Then move with body slightly to that side.
+A variation of Kami Shiho Gatame where you position one of your arms over your opponent’s arm instead of beneath it.
+With that arm you grip the back of his collar.
+Finally, turn with your body slightly to the side of that arm.

 video

-This technique can be used when the regular kami-shiho-gatame fails as opponent escapes one arm.
+This technique can be used when the regular Kami Shiho Gatame fails as Uke escapes one arm.

 Green belt